 The Model S is built for safety; Tesla Motors aimed high and wanted to make sure the car gets 5 stars when NHTSA tests it sometime this year.
 It has the standard front, torso, and side curtain airbags, along with knee airbags.
 There are 3 full pages in the manual discussing the airbags and how they work.
 Go Tesla Motors!

-The front seat belts both have locking latchplates (lightweight for those of you who still keep track of such things) and the passenger side has a switchable retractor too.
+The front seat belts both have dynamic locking latchplates and the passenger side has a switchable retractor too (so you must lock the retractor if you must install a carseat in the front passenger seat).
 Having this dual locking system on the seat belt has better testing results on crash dummies.
 There are pre-tensioners on the front seat belts only.

 The back seat belts have switchable retractors only.
 The outboard seat belts in the back seat are awkward to pull from the wall of the car.
 It’s as if the opening isn’t large enough so the edge of the seat belt catches on the side of the plastic bezel; the belt is harder to pull out when you pull it toward the front of the car as opposed to the opposite side of the car.
 I wonder when the seat belts will start to fuzz on the sides like we see carseat harness adjuster straps fuzz when parents don’t pull them straight.